Dreads with Beads Guide + 7 Best Hairstyles

 Pastel colors

-These colors are soft and subtle and wouldn’t clash with most colors of clothes.
+These colors are soft and subtle and wouldn’t clash with most shades of clothes.
 If you tend to wear bright and bold colors and want to flaunt your outfit rather than your locs style, go for pastel-colored hair beads.

 Metallic colors